banner

 spidrid

-All the animals discussed so far had 'bilateral symmetry': like a loaf of bread, their bodies can be divided in left and right halves, mirror images of one another.
+All the animals discussed so far had 'bilateral symmetry': like a loaf of bread, their bodies can be divided in left and right halves that are mirror images of one another.
 Each half has distinguishable front and rear parts, as well as top and bottom parts.
-On Earth, animals such as jellyfish and starfish have 'radial symmetry', which means that instead of having two halves their bodies can be divided in more than two identical segments.
-Eight in the spidrids' case, so imagine their bodies as a round pie cut up in eight identical segments.
+On Earth, animals such as jellyfish and starfish have 'radial symmetry', which means that instead of having just two halves their bodies can be divided in more than two similar segments.
+That would be eight segments in the spidrids' case, so you may imagine their bodies as a pizza cut up in eight identical slices.
 On Earth, no animals with radial symmetry walk quickly.
 On Furaha, spidrids do, and here's one.
 It is the somewhat robust, or even rotund, 'beach ball'.

-One of the more odd consequences of a radial build is that the animal does not have a front, nor a rear (it does have a top and a bottom though).
+One of the more odd consequences of a radial build is that the animal does not have a front or a rear (it does have a top and a bottom though).
 The lack of a front means that it does not matter in which direction the animal moves, as it can move in any direction it wants to.
-They also do not need to turn their bodies to change direction.
+Such animals also do not need to turn their bodies to change direction.

 crown of thorns